alexharri/website/posts/planes.md

 <Scene scene="three-planes-three-lines-cross" height={400} />

-When all of the lines of intersection are parallel, all of the plane normals defining those lines are perpendicular them.
+When all of the lines of intersection are parallel, all of the plane normals defining those lines are perpendicular to them.

 Yet again, because the dot product of perpendicular vectors is 0 we can conclude that $\vec{n_1} \cdot (\vec{n_2} × \vec{n_3}) = 0$ for these configurations as well.